-A Member's speech must be relevant to the question under discussion.
+A member's speech must be relevant to the question under discussion.

-12.16 Irrelevance or tedious repetition
+12.14 Irrelevance or tedious repetition

-Any Member may call attention to continued irrelevance or tedious repetition on the part of a Member addressing the Chair, and the President or the Chair, as the case may be, may direct such Member to discontinue his or her speech.
+Any member may call attention to continued irrelevance or tedious repetition on the part of a member addressing the Chair, and the Chair may direct such member to discontinue their speech.

-12.17 Incorporation of material in Hansard
+12.15 Incorporation of material in Hansard

-- (1) A Member may be granted leave to incorporate into Hansard material such as statistical tables, graphs and charts, to which a Member has referred in debate, that are not suitable for presentation in the ordinary course of a speech. - (2) A Member desiring to incorporate material in Hansard must submit such material to the President for perusal prior to raising the matter in the Council. - (3) In considering any request for incorporation the President must be satisfied that - (a) the material is strictly relevant to the debate; and - (b) no matter is included which otherwise would be inadmissible in debate; and - (c) the source of the material is identified; and - (d) the information is not readily accessible elsewhere; and - (e) it is technically feasible to reproduce the material in Hansard. - (4) If the President is satisfied that the pre-conditions for incorporation have been met - (a) the Member will, at the appropriate stage of the debate, request the leave of the Council for the material to be incorporated; and - (b) the President will confirm to the Council that he or she has been consulted, and that the pre-conditions have been met. - (5) The leave of the Council may then be determined and, if given, the Member will, at that time, provide copies for the benefit of subsequent speakers. - (6) If the President is not satisfied that the pre-conditions have been met, the President will advise the Council and the matter will not proceed any further.
+- (1) A member may be granted leave to incorporate in Hansard material such as statistical tables, graphs and charts, to which a member has referred in debate, that are not suitable for presentation in the ordinary course of a speech. - (2) A member desiring to incorporate material in Hansard must submit such material to the President for review prior to raising the matter in the Council. - (3) In considering any request for incorporation the President must be satisfied that - (a) the material is strictly relevant to the debate; and - (b) no matter is included which otherwise would be inadmissible in debate; and - (c) the source of the material is identified; and - (d) the information is not readily accessible elsewhere; and - (e) it is technically feasible to reproduce the material in Hansard. - (4) If the President is satisfied that the pre-conditions for incorporation have been met - (a) the member will, at the appropriate stage of the debate or proceedings, request the leave of the Council or Committee of the whole for the material to be incorporated; and - (b) the Chair will confirm to the Council or Committee of the whole that the President has been consulted, and that the preconditions have been met. - (5) The leave of the Council or Committee of the whole may then be determined and, if given, the member will, at that time, provide copies for the benefit of subsequent speakers. - (6) If the President is not satisfied that the pre-conditions have been met, the Chair will advise the Council or Committee of the whole and the matter will not proceed any further.